Supportive Services Specialist

 Who You Are

-- You’re committed to and passionate about working with justice-involved individuals and come to CEO with 1-2 years of related experience
+- Committed to and passionate about working with justice-involved individuals and come to CEO with 1-2 years of related experience

-- You are a people-person and love to motivate and inspire others to achieve their goals, helping individuals identify, capitalize upon, and apply their strengths
+- Are a people-person and love to motivate and inspire others to achieve their goals, helping individuals identify, capitalize upon, and apply their strengths

-- You pride yourself in your ability to communicate effectively and develop trusting relationships with individuals of varying backgrounds and experiences
+- Pride yourself in your ability to communicate effectively and develop trusting relationships with individuals of varying backgrounds and experiences

-- You have experience identifying and assessing client needs, determining potential resources or supports, and connecting clients to these; you’re knowledgeable about the social services system with the ability to make connections within this space as needed
+- Have experience identifying and assessing client needs, determining potential resources or supports, and connecting clients to these; you’re knowledgeable about the social services system with the ability to make connections within this space as needed

-- You are comfortable travelling outside of the office and accompanying clients to appointments
+- Are comfortable travelling outside of the office and attending local events

-- You recognize the value of continuous communication, connecting with colleagues when work overlaps and raising challenges that arise for the group troubleshooting
+- Recognize the value of continuous communication, connecting with colleagues when work overlaps and raising challenges that arise for the group troubleshooting

-- You take pride in your ability to juggle multiple priorities to deadlines
+- Take pride in your ability to juggle multiple priorities to deadlines

-- You preferably have a Bachelor’s degree in behavioral psychology or criminal justice
+- Preferably have a Bachelor’s degree in behavioral psychology or criminal justice

 The Nitty Gritty